fluidinfo/search-o-meter/README.rst

 government sites.
 Flimp was also used to import this application into FluidDB (yes, that's right, this application is both logic and data within FluidDB).
-The application itself was built using simple HTML, CSS and Javascript over the course of an afternoon (check the git log).
+The application itself was built using simple HTML, CSS and Javascript over the course of an afternoon.

 More information about FluidDB can be found here: http://fluidinfo.com